arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

     select d;
 ```

-Don't try this just yet: you need to define a couple of Extension Methods for Linq to learn how to deal with your custom monads.
+Don't try this just yet: you need to define a couple of Extension Methods for LINQ to learn how to deal with your custom monads.
 We will see this later.
 Instead, take a minute to ruminate on the code you obtained:

 ```csharp